Proposed Thames and SE Events:-

 Please note the safety policy (see elsewhere in article) and the following information:

-You must inform the run leader in advance if you are planning to attend a paddle or event.
+You must inform the organiser in advance if you are planning to attend a paddle or event.

 Remember to bring your Club membership cards to all club paddles or events, since we are required to check and record memberships are current.
 We also need to record Paddle UK numbers for those who have them.
 These are needed to ensure that we are covered by the Club's and Paddle UK's insurance.